kazhala/CryptoDash/README.md

 To run this app locally, run "npm install" after cloned.
 Then run "npm start" to start the application.

-This app did not use class based componentes, router and redux.
-Instead, it's all built with functional componentes and context api.

-THE COTRIBUTION FOR THIS PROJECT IS A BIT OFF BECAUSE I FORGOT TO SET UP LOCAL GIT EMAIL....

-#Used lodash to handle complex array manipulation.

-#Used reactHighcharts to act as wrapper for highcharts.

-#Used fuzzy to handle fuzzy search logic.

-#Used moment to handle date calculation.

 Enjoy :)